HiimHyy/PIER/README.md

 # Weather Station Application

-This is a weather station application built using Arduino, Vite, MQTT, Node.js, and MongoDB.
+This is a weather station application built using Arduino, Vite, MQTT, Node.js, Python, Docker and MongoDB.

 ## Description